Investigating Test Overfitting on SWE-bench: Results

 The experiments in this paper are based on Agentless\footnote{https://github.com/OpenAutoCoder/Agentless}-generated code patches and \mbox{e-Otter++}\footnote{https://zenodo.org/records/16755224}-generated tests.
 Agentless was evaluated on SWE-bench Verified, and e-Otter++ was evaluated on TDD-Bench Verified, a subset of 449 instances from SWE-bench Verified.
 We evaluated on all 449 instances.
-The experiments use two frontier models: Claude-3.7-Sonnet and GPT-4o.
 Our primary metric is test \emph{overfitting rate}.
-A code patch is overfitting tests if it passes white-box tests but fails black-box tests.
-Dividing the number of instances where that happes by the total number of instances yields the overfitting rate.
+A code patch $c_\textrm{new}$ is overfitting tests if it passes $t_\textrm{gen}$ but fails $t_\textrm{gold}$ or~$t_\textrm{old}$.
+Dividing the number of instances where that happens by the total instances yields the overfitting rate.